Cherukkanum Pennum

 Cherukkanum Pennum is a 2025 Indian Malayalam language romantic thriller film, written and directed by Pradeep Nair.
-The film stars Sreejith Vijay, Deepthi Nambiar and Dileesh Pothan in lead roles.
+The film stars Sreejith Vijay and Deepthi Nambiar (in her Malayalam debut).

-Though the film's announcement and filming was in 2012, it got stuck in development hell, and was revived only in 2025, when Saji Nanthiyattu, former film chamber general secretary took over as producer.
+Though the film's announcement and filming took place in 2012, it got stuck in development hell, and was revived only in 2025.

 Summary

-Cherukkanum Pennum tells the story of IT Professionals, that portrays the unexpected events unfolded soon after the marriage of an IT couple, pushing them to the extent to reveal the depth of their love, a fake or real one.
+Cherukkanum Pennum tells the story of IT professional and portrays the unexpected events unfolded soon after the marriage of an IT couple, pushing them to the extent to reveal the depth of their love, a fake or real one.